PowerSchool Data Breach

 Data Extortion

 PowerSchool is where the data breach happened.
 Please do not place blame on your child’s school!
 Hackers found a way into a PowerSchool portal, and stole data relating to students, families and their schools.
 Contact info was taken, as well as SSNs and medical information.
+Upwards of 72 million records may have been stolen!
 The criminals then extorted PowerSchool for an undisclosed amount of money.

 However, not all school districts have been affected.
 Your particular school district may or may not have had any data taken, so please remain calm and wait for your PowerSchool-using school district to reach out to you with more information.
 I suspect that if a school system stores their SIS data on their own servers, then it was safe from this breach.
 If a school system stored their SIS data in the cloud (on PowerSchool’s servers), then it was likely stolen.
 Also, I am dismayed to learn that the data of former PowerSchool customers may have also been stolen.